Freenitial/PowerShell_2.0_Patcher/README.md

 Restores the PowerShell 2.0 engine on modern Windows builds where Microsoft has removed it, by patching the native `powershell.exe` stub.

+2 ways are possible :
+- By duplicating powershell : Creates powershell2.exe.
+To use PS 2.0, call `powershell2 -version 2`
+- By patching powershell : Replace existing powershell.exe.
+To use PS 2.0, call `powershell -version 2`

 On older builds where PS 2.0 is still available as a Windows Optional Feature, the tool simply enables it.

 -----